AurumDevelopment/.github/profile/README.md

 ## Howdy! 👋

-Aurum Development is a software development team dedicated to effortless docker virtualization solutions.
+Aurum Development is a software development team dedicated to effortless, remote, computer management & hosting solutions.

 ## Our Projects